-Felines aren’t exactly known for their love of travel but why do cats hate car rides so much?
+They aren’t known for their love of travel, but why do cats hate car rides?

 They don’t like leaving their territory, and they don’t like leaving it for somewhere new; somewhere that might have loud noises, unfamiliar smells and movement.
 Cats have a better memory than dogs, too, and they’re more likely to associate the car and the carrier with something unpleasant — the journey itself or a veterinarian’s exam, for example.

 If a canine is nervous or anxious, then we’re more likely to encourage them and persevere to cure their discomfort.
 We’ll take our time with them.
 We might train them.
 Cats, we tend to bundle in a box and hope for the best.
 Hardly a great experience for them and one that is often very stressful for us, too.

 Felines can be exceptionally tuned into the mood of their owners.
 If you’re nervous about putting them into inside a car then they’re going to feel that anxiety and react accordingly.
 If you go cold at the thought of taking them with you on the road, then it’s no wonder that cats hate car rides, too.

 Wild Cats Hate Car Rides, too

 Cats aren’t domesticated like dogs are — that’s worth repeating.

 There’s a fascinating article on the National Geographic website where DNA analysis shows that cats actually ‘domesticated’ themselves.
 There’s really not much difference between our house moggies and cats in the wild.
 As the Smithsonian website writes, cats do pretty well for themselves even if there’s no human around to open a tin.
 They weren’t bred for a specific purpose like dogs were and, therefore, still have that ‘wild’ streak.
 Given that cats are both deeply solitary and territorial (as were their ancestors), it makes sense that car rides can be an anxiety-inducing experience.